 COURSE DESCRIPTION: The course offers a multidisciplinary approach to the study of the nervous system from first principles with a focus on the molecular and cellular basis of brain function and disease.
 The class format consists of a combination of formal and informal lectures and student presentations with a major emphasis on interactive class discussion.
 The course requires active student participation during the class and offers review sessions if needed.
-There is a course website and an active online discussion forum, a course wiki written by the students every year, and several laboratory presentations (in addition to normal course scheduled lectures, the course includes lab visits.
+There is a course website and an active online discussion forum.
+In addition to normal course scheduled lectures, the course includes lab visits.
 Students are also required to prepare and present at a symposium on a specific topic (e.g. sensory transduction, molecular & cellular basis of brain disorders, other), and to attend the weekly Neuroscience Seminar Series.

 STUDENT PREPARATION: N/A

 UNIQUE TRAINING OFFERED IN THIS COURSE: The students learn to approach topics from first principles.
-They also learn how to be very interactive, and defend their points of view.
-There is no overlap with any course at Einstein
+They also learn how to be very interactive, identify knowledge-gaps, and defend their points of view.

 CREDIT HOURS: 6.0